RobinTail/express-zod-api/README.md

 **Please note** that in this case you probably need to parse `request.body`, call `app.listen()` and handle `404` errors yourself.
 In this regard `attachRouting()` provides you with `notFoundHandler` which you can optionally connect to your custom express app.

+Besides that, if you're looking to include additional request parsers, or a middleware that establishes its own routes, then consider using the `beforeRouting` [option in config instead](#using-native-express-middlewares).

 # Special needs